-- Thirty (30) or more required prerequisite lower division credit hours earned at UT Arlington - Twelve (12) or more required prerequisite lower-division natural science credit hours earned at UT Arlington. - Nine (9) hours of UT Arlington ROTC courses (Must be active in ROTC) (Campus-based only) - Previous baccalaureate, masters or doctorate degree earned in the United States or international degree approved by UTA Office of Admissions. - Veteran, including Reservist and National Guard - First-time full-time freshman if all four Natural Sciences and all three (3) identified Nursing preparatory courses in the Nursing and Health curriculum are completed at UTA.
-UNIV-NU 1131 (https://catalog.uta.edu/search/?P=UNIV-NU%201131) Student Success, NURS 2300 (https://catalog.uta.edu/search/?P=NURS%202300) Intro to Professional Nursing/NURS 2200 (https://catalog.uta.edu/search/?P=NURS %202200) Concepts in Professional Nursing, and NURS 3366 (https://catalog.uta.edu/search/?P=NURS%203366) Pathophysiologic Processes: Implication for Nursing must be completed by application deadline.
-NURS 3365 (https://catalog.uta.edu/search/?P=NURS%203365) Pharmacology in Nursing Practice must be completed in the semester following the application. - Students who have completed both non-expired Pathophysiology (NURS 3366) and Pharmacology (NURS 3365) courses on their first attempt with earned grades of B or higher by the application deadline will receive two additional considerations. - Students who have successfully completed either non-expired Pathophysiology (NURS 3366) or Pharmacology (NURS 3365) on the first attempt with an earned grade of B or higher by the application deadline will receive an additional consideration.
+- Thirty (30) or more required prerequisite lower division credit hours earned at UT Arlington - Twelve (12) or more required prerequisite lower-division natural science credit hours earned at UT Arlington. - Nine (9) hours of UT Arlington ROTC courses (Must be active in ROTC) (Campus-based only) - Previous baccalaureate, masters or doctorate degree earned in the United States or international degree approved by UTA Office of Admissions. - Veteran, including Reservist and National Guard - First-time full-time freshman: all four Natural Sciences and the identified Nursing preparatory courses in the Nursing and Health curriculum are completed at UTA.
+NURS 3364 Intro to Professional Nursing and NURS 3366 (https://catalog.uta.edu/search/?P=NURS%203366) Pathophysiologic Processes: Implication for Nursing must be completed by application deadline. - Students who have completed non-expired Pathophysiology (NURS 3366) course on their first attempt with an earned grade of B or higher by the application deadline will receive an additional consideration.